How do I get there ?

-We reconvene upstairs at 1:30 p.m. to sing hymns, pray together, and to study the Bible.
-Our afternoon service is usually over by 2:30 p.m.
+We sing, pray together, and study the Bible.
+Our afternoon service is dismissed at 1:30 p.m.

 Do I have to stay for everything?

 Of course not.
 Some of our members stay and others go home to enjoy a restful sabbath.

 It should be noted, however, that those who stay do receive more biblical instruction and have greater opportunities to deepen fellowship.

 Our suggestion is that you give it a try and see what works best for you.